-Letters & Numbers Practice: Color-by-the-Number or Color-by the Letter Activities
+- Letters or numbers practice > Color-by-the-Number or Color-by the

-Before distributing the coloring template, write numbers or letters in the template pieces to represent colors making it a color-by-the-number or color-by-the letter activity.
-On a separate piece of paper make a simple graph with the number or letter and the designated color so the children can refer to it.
+Before distributing the black & white template, write numbers or letters in the template pieces to represent colors making it a color-by-the-number or color-by-the letter activity.
+On a separate piece of paper (or on the template page) make a simple graph with the number or letters and the designated color so the children can refer to it.